fermentando/fermentando/README.md

 ## 👋 Hi, I’m Fernando Hidalgo Pineda (@fermentando).
 I’m a PhD student in **Computational Astrophysics** at the **Max Planck Institute for Astrophysics**.
-My research focuses on understanding the universe combining theoretical and observational astronomy.
+My research focuses on understanding galactic flows from a theoretical standpoint.

 ### 🧠 Research Interests
 - **Galaxy Formation**: Modelling the processes driving the formation and evolution of galaxies.